Under Sink Reverse Osmosis System Installation Guide

 Most RO systems have a 12-litre tank.
 The tank can be installed any way to fit into your cupboard.
 If it's too tall, the tank can just sit on its side if that helps.

-Once the water goes into the tank, it'll come back along that same water line.
-So there's only one water line to and from the tank.
+Once the water goes into the tank, it'll come back along that same water line, so there's only one water line to and from the tank.

 RO Water Filter Waste Water Setup